Quiri/quiri.github.io/_posts/2015-10-14-emoticons-in-R.md

 ## Error in strtrim(e.x, nchar.max): invalid multibyte string at '<a0><bc>\x<65>d<b7><a8>\xed<a0><bc>\xed<b7><b3> https://t.co/0p90p8Rrhu"'
 ```

 If you don´t need the emoticons, you can get rid of them using the iconv() function.
 But given that I wanted to include them in my analysis, I was facing a problem: I couldn´t identify the emoticons as the way R encodes them doesn´t correspond to their actual UTF-8 encoding.
-It´s a real pain in the neck, espacially (but not only) if you´re analyzing Paris Hilton´s tweets, because she just LOVES her musical notes emoticons ;) The solution that came to my mind was to decode them.
+It´s a real pain in the neck, especially (but not only) if you´re analyzing Paris Hilton´s tweets, because she just LOVES her musical notes emoticons ;) The solution that came to my mind was to decode them.

 ## Building an emoticons decoder for R
 This is how I did it.